 I've been a bit of a geek for as long as I can remember.
 I love gadgets - I just wish I had the income to support my habit!

 I have a BSc in Computing (more years ago than I care to contemplate), and worked in software support for Hewlett Packard for 9 years after I graduated.
 I had recurring back problems, and left HP to join Back in Action, having been impressed by the service they provided to me as a customer.
 13 years later, in January 2006, I repeated the pattern of happy-customer-turned-employee when I joined The Veterinary Centre in Henley, having become a bit of a fixture during the last year of my dog Jazz's life while he was being treated there for canine lymphoma.
 I am now Office Manager there, looking after day-to-day admin and the computer systems.
-In addition to this I have had a part time job since June 2012, helping to support BeyondPod for Android.
+In addition to this I had a part time job from June 2012 to March 2017, helping to support BeyondPod for Android.

 My first PDA was a Psion 5, followed by a Psion 5mx - possibly the most advanced handheld gadgets of their time, and with a QWERTY keyboard that in my view has still never been beaten on a pocketable device.
 I could actually touch type on it.
 I ran my life on that thing, with no thought of synchronising with anything else - nor any desire to.
+I am now looking forward to the Gemini Psion 5 lookalike, running Android or Linux (which I backed on Indiegogo).

 I am also a Toppy user (Topfield 5800 and 5810 PVRs) and active member of the UK Toppy forum.
 More recently, we have bought an XTrend ET8500 Enigma2/Openvix PVR, which we're still getting to grips with.